Jensen-Shannon Information Based Characterization of the Generalization Error of Learning Algorithms: Main Results

-\end{example} The result in example 1 corresponds to a result appearing in~\cite{bu2019tightening} whereas the result in Example 2 is a generalization of the result appearing in \cite{gastpar2019Lautum}.
-Importantly, we can also use Theorem 2 to offer a new generalization error bound based on the Shannon-Jensen information.
+\end{example} \begin{example} Let us now choose $\widehat{P}_{W,Z_i} = P_{W,Z_i}$ for $i=1,\cdots,n$.
+It also follows immediately from Theorem \ref{Theorem: General Upper Bounds} that: \end{example} The result in Example 1 corresponds to a result appearing in~\cite{bu2019tightening} whereas the result in Example 2 is a generalization of the result appearing in \cite{gastpar2019Lautum}.
+It is also worthwhile to mention that the auxiliary joint distributions are different in Examples 1 and 2.
+Therefore, the $\psi_+$ and $\psi_-$ functions are different for different auxiliary joint distributions.